kratuvwxyz/CONTRIBUTE/README.md

 # Contributor Covenant Code of Conduct

-## Found a Bug
+## Found a Bug?

-Found a bug?
 Have a problem with loading or running an app?
 Please check past issues, maybe someone already had that problem.
 If you don't find a similar issue create a new one, but remember to add accurate pieces of information so that we can look into it straight away.
 If it's possible add a CodePen example that presents called issue.

 ## Our Pledge